Porges/ways-to-play/src/games/oicho-kabu/index.md

 <!-- excerpt -->

+{% image position="left" src="../../maps/OichoKabu.svg" alt="" %}
+Countries where the game has been played.
+{% imageEnd %}

 The game originated in Japan, but has surprisingly also been seen played amongst Aboriginal communities in the northern parts of Australia — particularly by [Larrakia](https://en.wikipedia.org/wiki/Larrakia_people) people around